 Associate Professor, Natural Resources and the Environment

-Matt joined the Department of Natural Resources in 2007.
-His research spans from conservation genetics to evolutionary genomics with a focus on aquatic fauna.
-To inform population management and restoration, Matt utilizes genetic markers to measure processes such gene flow, hybridization and genetic changes from population supplementation.
-Matt also uses population genomics to investigate adaptive processes in organisms with a focus on rapid evolution.
+Matt joined the Department of Natural Resources and the Environment in 2007.
+He graduated from College of the Atlantic with a BA in Human Ecology, earned a MS in zoology at the University of Alaska Fairbanks and a PhD in genetics at the University of Georgia.
+His graduate training in evolutionary and conservation genetics connected his field biology experience with research harnessing the power of DNA to inform us about population biology and evolutionary history.
+With a focus on aquatic population management and restoration, Matt utilizes genetic markers to measure processes such gene flow, hybridization and genetic changes from hatchery-based population supplementation.
+Matt also uses population genomics to investigate adaptive processes in organisms with a focus on conditions promoting rapid evolution.

 Areas of Expertise

 In marine environments there are few absolute barriers to dispersal, yet population genetic substructure and cryptic species are common in marine taxa that have high dispersal potential.
 This observation, and its implications for conservation and management, has focused the recent research of my lab group on two general questions:

 - In species with large population sizes and high genetic diversity, to what extent do evolutionary processes dynamically shape contemporary population differentiation at small spatial scales?
 How do these processes affect population resilience?

 - What genomic changes accompany selective breeding and how does interbreeding between domesticates and wild individuals affect fitness in the wild?